About go card

 It is important to ensure that your go card is valid.
 Check your expiry date.

-As of 6 May 2013, the refundable deposit for new adult go cards will increase to $10.
+As of 6 May 2013, the refundable deposit for a new adult go card is $10.

-The refundable deposit for concession, child and senior go cards will remain at $5.
+The refundable deposit for a new concession, child and senior go card is $5.